 Once you’re armed with contract and service knowledge, reach out to your vendor and request a discount!

 If your building is closed or you’re not receiving proper maintenance, you should be getting at least a 50-80% discount on your monthly price.
 The additional 20% allows for covered repairs and callbacks that may arise during the discount period.
 In general, discounts are only provided to those who ask.
 The more informed the customer, the better discount you will receive.

 Depending on your frequency requirement and expiration date, this negotiation may be more difficult to obtain and the vendor may request a contract extension.
 If you are not satisfied with the vendor, be leery of an extension.
 In this case refer to your cure clause language (usually in the terms and conditions section), which allows you to cite the vendor for contract breach.
 They must resolve the breach within a certain number of days or you may be able to cancel the contract.
 Continue to monitor your service and be diligent.
 The squeaky wheel gets the oil!

 Though no one truly knows what a post-COVID-19 world will look like, one thing is certain — businesses will take a hit.
 The elevator industry will see significant revenue loss and will be focused on recovering these losses.
 Technicians will likely return to full capacity according to revenue, not based on building occupancy.
-It’s very important to continue to regularly monitor your service in accordance with your contract.
+It’s very important to continue to regularly monitor your service in accordance with your elevator maintenance contract.
 In addition to monitoring service, go through all invoices and repair proposals with a fine-tooth comb.
 We expect to see an increase in billable callbacks and repair proposals, post-COVID-19.